 She envisions a world where everyone is enabled and empowered to create positive sustainable change and believes in the restorative power of music, a meal with loved ones, and the imperfect perfect beauty of the natural world.

-Dr. Eva Silvestre is an assistant professor in the Global Community Health and Behavioral Sciences department.
+Dr. Eva Silvestre (she/her/ella) is an assistant professor in the Global Community Health and Behavioral Sciences department.
 She teaches courses on the social and behavioral aspects of health and Latino health.
 She is a current College Track Mentor and she is the former director of the Newcomb-Tulane College’s Center for Academic Equity.
 She is currently leading the SPHTM’s Dean’s Anti-racism taskforce and is chairing the university senate committee on equal opportunity and institutional equity.

 Anneliese Singh, PhD, LPC (she/they) is a Professor and Associate Provost for Faculty Development and Diversity/Chief Diversity Officer at Tulane University.
 Anneliese’s scholarship and community organizing explores racial healing, racial justice, and NIH-funded work with trans and nonbinary people, with a focus on BIPOC and young people.
 Anneliese is the author of The Racial Healing Handbook: Practical Activities to Help You Challenge Privilege, Confront Systemic Racism, and Engage in Collective Healing and The Queer and Trans Resilience Workbook.